 Once you complete the initial documentation of your SRM process, you will need to continuously update it as new “inputs” are identified or implemented in your SMS, such as:

 - And so on.

 In this article, we have provided a number of questions you need to ask about your SRM process.
 In some cases, we have provided examples to clarify the questions, such as in the format listed below:

 Questions for Completion of SMS Safety Systems

 Systems in your SMS are an integral part of your Safety Risk Management process.
-Systems are how your organization important safety factors into logical groups, usually based on type of operation.
+Systems are how your organization's important safety factors into logical groups, usually based on the type of operation.

 For example, if your operations cover both Ground Ops and Flight Ops, it makes sense for each operation to be its own system.
 This way you can manage safety factors and resources that are relevant to each system.

 - Have you identified different systems in your company?